quicwg/multipath/draft-lmbdhk-quic-multipath.md

 A multipath QUIC connection starts with a QUIC handshake as a regular QUIC connection.
 The peers use the enable_multipath transport parameter during the handshake to negotiate the utilization of the multipath capabilities.
-The active_connection_id_limit transport parameter bounds the maximum number of paths that can be used during a connection.
+The active_connection_id_limit transport parameter limits the maximum number of active paths that can be used during a connection.
 A multipath QUIC connection is thus an established QUIC connection where the enable_multipath transport parameter has been successfully negotiated.